akeneo/pim-helpcenter/content/md/products-super-power/enrich-products-variants.md

 For product models, the following properties are displayed in the product form header:
 - The number of complete variant products out of the number of variant products for a product model in `Variant products` (ex: 2/6 means that 2 variants out of 6 for the product model are complete)
-- The total `missing required attributes` (__since the 2.1__) for a product model.
-If you click on it, it will display only the attributes required for the completeness without value (filter on display `all missing required attributes`).
+- The total `missing required attributes` (_since the 2.1_) for a product model.
+If you click on it, it displays only the attributes that are required for the completeness but that are still incomplete (it filters on display `All missing required attributes`).

 ![Header for product model](../img/Products_ProductModel_Header.png)